blogliam/gardna.blogliam.com/_posts/2021-04-13-custom-grids-unity.md

 ![wavy](/assets/img/2021-04-13-custom-grids-unity/wavy.png)

 Success, 3D "Terrain"!
-This obviously needs some work--but for now it's a good example of creating custom meshes in Unity.
+This needs some work--but for now, it's a good example of creating custom meshes in Unity.
 The full code can be found [here](https://gist.github.com/wg4568/484dce199d38819f1b27fb42ee8f04b7).